rust-lang/rfcs/text/2945-c-unwind-abi.md

   change in the future, but until then, attributes cannot provide any way to differentiate function pointers that may unwind from those that are guaranteed not to.
-Assuming that no function pointers may unwind is not viable, because that severly limits the utility of cross-FFI unwinding.
+Assuming that no function pointers may unwind is not viable, because that severely limits the utility of cross-FFI unwinding.
   Conversely, assuming that all `extern "C"` function pointers may unwind is inconsistent with the no-unwind default for `extern "C"` functions.
 * The existence of a compatible unwind mechanism on both sides of a function